libremfg/rhize-docs/content/reference/agent-authentication.md

     identifier:
 ---

-The Rhize agent collects data emitted in the manufacturing process to make it visible in the Rhize system.
+The Rhize agent collects data emitted that is emitted in the manufacturing process and makes this data visible in the Rhize system.

-It works by connecting to equipment or groups of equipment that run over protocols such as OPC UA, then reading and writing tags to re-publish them to NATS.
+It works by connecting to equipment or groups of equipment that run over protocols such as OPC UA, and then reading and writing tags to re-publish them to NATS.

 ## OPC UA authentication types